01 of 10

 You've probably heard that four out of five car seats are used incorrectly in some way.
 Lots of parents don't read the car seat instructions or look at the labels, so it's easy to make mistakes.
 These simple tips, illustrated with photos, will help you make sure you're buckling your baby up safely in an infant car seat.

-Of course, not all infant car seats are the same, so some features may look a little different on your own seat.
-It's a good idea to read through your car seat's instruction manual before you use it, so you can familiarize yourself with the seat's features and requirements.Continue to 2 of 10 below.
+Not all... infant car seats are the same, so some features may look different on your own seat.
+Read through the instruction manual before you use it, and familiarize yourself with the seat's features and requirements.Continue to 2 of 10 below.

 02 of 10